Engineering a simulation for a 5 MWh zero-emission yacht

 This is how sailing yacht Zero used a digital twin to fully embrace thermal energy.

-Firstly, around 50% of a yacht’s energy usage goes towards HVAC.
-In sailing yacht Zero, the goal is to recover waste heat from the power converters and the thrusters (which produce 4.3 kW forward and 9 kW aft) and the PVT panels.
-This is stored in phase-change materials and is also used to drive an absorption chiller.
+This is done by recovering waste heat from the power converters and the thrusters (which produce 4.3 kW forward and 9 kW aft) and the PVT panels.
+This is stored in phase-change materials and is also used to drive the heat-fired chiller.

 The question, of course, is how do you make sure this works?
 For that, the team looked to build a real-time capable digital twin using the Modelica Standard and XRG HVAC libraries.